Installing Spring Cloud Services for VMware Tanzu

 p-service-registry as in v2.0 and earlier versions.

-Even though you can run different SCS versions in parallel, Pivotal recommends that you migrate all your service instances to Spring Cloud Services v3.1.x to complete the upgrade.
-For more information, see Upgrading Pivotal Spring Cloud Services.
+Even though you can run different SCS versions in parallel, VMware recommends that you migrate all your service instances to Spring Cloud Services v3.1.x to complete the upgrade.
+For more information, see Upgrading Spring Cloud Services for VMware Tanzu.

 p.config-server service includes new features (including the CredHub backend) and can run alongside the services included in 2.0 and earlier versions.
 You may wish to disable the older